The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 Overall, I think Athens is a great start to your Greece trip.
 Although it’s not comparable to places like Santorini or Mykonos, 3 days in Athens is a good amount of time to see all that this city has to offer!
 I do think Athens was really enjoyable because of the fewer crowds, I can see how the crowds would get a bit annoying.
 But I highly recommend making a stop, especially if you are flying into Athens airport anyway.

-I hope you enjoyed reading my Athens travel guide!
-As always, if you have any questions about my time in Athens, feel free to comment below, DM me on Instagram, or email me at sydabroad@gmail.com!
+I hope you enjoyed reading this 3 days in Athens itinerary!
+As always, if you have any questions about my time in Athens, feel free to comment below, DM me on Instagram, or email me at sydabroad@gmail.com.

 SHOP MY GREECE LOOK